An International Publications House

 Reference

-- Bass, B. M. (1999).
+7. Bass, B. M. (1999).
 Two decades of research and development in transformational leadership.
-European journal of work and organisational psychology, 8(1), 9-32.
+European journal of work and organizational psychology, 8(1), 9-32.